btrailor/aleph/development/docs/ALEPH_DEVELOPMENT_ENVIRONMENT.md

 ---

-This dual-container setup provides a **complete, professional-grade development environment** for both Aleph processor architectures with real hardware compilation capabilities.
+This unified container setup provides a **complete, professional-grade development environment** for both Aleph processor architectures with real hardware compilation capabilities using a single `aleph-builder` image.